conqp/mcipc/README.md

 print(mansion)
 ```

-Output of the above example for Java Edition clients:
+Example output of the above commands with a Java Edition client:

 ```python
 -8217057902979500137